mishmish004/Predixion_ai/README.md

 - Medium calls (score 3-4): adequate but with specific gaps

 The precedent retrieval mechanism helps maintain consistency by anchoring new evaluations to these human-graded baselines.

+Moving forward, I plan to evolve this system from a behavioral auditor into a strict compliance engine by directly integrating official RBI guidelines.

+My approach involves ingesting regulatory texts into a vector database (using sentence transformers) alongside a keyword index for specific legal terminology.

+Context Extraction: The first LLM pass analyzes the conversation to extract intent and emotional signals.

+Rule Retrieval & Scoring: These signals are used to query the vector database, retrieving and scoring the most relevant RBI rules based on the specific context.

+Final Adjudication: Finally, I would feed the original conversation, the detected emotions, and the top-ranked legal clauses into a second LLM.

+This "Hybrid RAG" architecture ensures the system doesn't just guess at compliance but judges interactions based on the actual ground-truth regulations.